DasParijat/Prims-Dungeon/README.md

 	topic, it means finding a way to keep all rooms/nodes "connected" while getting the smallest number of total weight possible.

--	The goal of the game is for the player to get all orbs (one in each room) in order to escape or whatever.
-Meaning they must have explored every room in the dungeon
+-	The goal of the game is for the player to get all orbs (one in each room) in order to win the game Meaning they must have explored every room in the dungeon

 -	The way the game works is that each door (a connection between two rooms) has a cost, which the player pays for via points they get at the start.
-The points they get at the start is the same as the total weight of the MST version of the graph/dungeon they play in, AKA, player's are forced to follow Prim's Algo in order to win.
+The points they get at the start is the same as the total weight of the MST version of the graph/dungeon they play in.

+-	Due to how the game is placed, players are forced to follow Prim's Algorithm in order to win, which in turn educates them on how the algorithm works.

-## Objects:
+## Home Menu:
-- These were how the objects for the game were initially planned in the Game Jam
-- NOT all details stated under object implemented or used in current version
+- Allow player to set the number of rooms of the dungeon via a slider

 ### Game:
 - Starting room is randomized (any room), but it must be kept track of once chosen (for resetting)
-- Display points and rooms visited (visited / total rooms) at top right
+- Display points and rooms visited (visited / total rooms) at top left
-- Display page on top right, which when clicked, gives player basic idea of what to do
+- Display pause menu on top right, which when clicked, expands the menu to show buttons to
-- Esc button/ Pause button bottom left, which allows user to reset level
-	- (dungeon same, but they start over from the starting room)
-- If user tries buying a door, and it results in them having points <= 0 (check this before room transition), then give game over screen.
-- Game over screen has button to reset game
+	- Reset the current level (Same dungeon but back at the start)
+	- Go back to the previously visited room
+		- Keep track of previous rooms player was in
+		- Cap the number of rooms remembered to 25
+		- Clear previous rooms upon starting game scene again to prevent it remembering rooms from the old dungeon.
+	- Go back to the menu

 ### Dungeon/Graph Generation (Hard):
-- Try making a default pre-made graph as test for game
-- Generate a random number of rooms (Min is 3, max is 26, default is 10)
+- Generate a gicen number of rooms (Min is 5, max is 25, default is 10)
 - Generate random edges
 	- Go to each room and give them an edge to any other room (randomly)
+	- 1st Loop: Go through each room and give them edges to random rooms (A -> Random)
+		- (2nd loop creates extra edges that add randomness to generation)
-	- 1st Loop: Go through each room and give them one edge to the next room (A -> B)
+	- 2nd Loop: Go through each room and give them one edge to the next room (A -> B)
 		- (1st loop makes sure all rooms are connected in the first place)
-	- 2nd Loop: Go through each room and give them 0-2 edges to random rooms (A -> Random)
-		- (2nd loop creates extra edges that add randomness to generation)
 	- If they randomly generate an edge that already exists, disregard that (if edge in edges, return)
 	- Use Prim's Algo to calculate the total weight of the MST of the randomly generated graph
 		- The result will be the starting points the player has
-	- Randomly choose which room is the starting room

 ### Room/Node:
 - {letter = A, orb_found : bool = false, mod_color = Color()}
 - Each room has a letter id (A, B, C)
 - Each room has an orb (Once player visits room, orb is taken)
 	- Orb also serves as reminder if player has visited room or not
-- OPTIONAL Each room has a unique modulate color value (to make it easier to see the difference)
+- Each room has a unique modulate color value (to make it easier to see the difference between rooms)

 ### Room Transition:
 - A single base room is used for all rooms